gamma-opt/Gogeta.jl/docs/src/neural_networks.md

 ## Formulation of NNs

 Being able to formulate NN as a MIP gives us posibility to optimize over "black box" model.
-Imagine that we have a dataset with some information about houses and their associated prices.
-With trained NN on this dataset and MIP formulation, we can house with the minimum and maximum prices.
-We could also add some additional constraints to the "target" house and see what is possible range of prices.
-The use cases are limited to your imagination.
+Consider that we have a dataset with some information about housing prices.
+With a NN trained on this dataset and MIP formulation of it, we can find housing with the minimum and maximum prices.
+We could also add some additional constraints to the "target" housing and see what is a possible range of prices.

 ### Requirements for the architecture of NN